-Windows Vista checks for available disk space every minute, but Windows 7 and later, by default checks for available disk space every 10 minutes, and the pop up remains for 10 seconds.
+Windows Vista checks for available disk space every minute, but Windows 7/8/10/11 and later, by default checks for available disk space every 10 minutes, and the pop-up remains for 10 seconds.
 This is by design, keeping in mind certain performance issues.

 These are the threshold levels when you may see the pop-ups:

-- Free space less than 200 MB : You are running out of disk space on drive.
+- Free space less than 200 MB: You are running out of disk space on the drive.

-- No free space remaining : You have run out of disk space on drive.
+- No free space remaining: You have run out of disk space on the drive.

 If you want, you can disable this Low Disk Check through the Windows Registry.
-Do do so open regedit and navigate to the following key:
+To do so open regedit and navigate to the following key:

 Create a new DWORD Value named NoLowDiskSpaceChecks and give it value 1.

-You can also always use our Ultimate Windows Tweaker 4 for Windows 10 to do so easily.
+You can also always use our portable freeware Ultimate Windows Tweaker to do so easily.
 You will see it under Customization > File Explorer.
-There are different versions available for Windows 10, Windows 8.1 and Windows 7.
+There are different versions available for Windows 11, Windows 10, Windows 8.1, and Windows 7.

-It may therefore be a good idea to check your available drive space if you are planning to write large amount of data onto it.
+It may, therefore, be a good idea to check your available drive space if you are planning to write a large amount of data onto it.

 If you wish to analyze where your disk space has gone, you can check out Disk Space Fan or Space Sniffer.

-The Disk Footprint Tool in Windows 10/8.1 will let you carry out several tasks pertaining to Disk Space usage.
-You can use it to take snapshots, summaries, analyze disk usage, anonymize, compare growth over time using disk growth study and more.
+The Disk Footprint Tool in Windows 11/10/8.1 will let you carry out several tasks pertaining to Disk Space usage.
+You can use it to take snapshots, summaries, analyze disk usage, anonymize, compare growth over time using disk growth study, and more.